 - Find out why a joint is painful, swollen, or is filled with fluid

-- Drain fluid to reduce pain and allow you to move the joint better
+- Ease pain and allow the joint to move better

 - Diagnose the type of arthritis in a joint